 - Give them the right training.

-- Motivate them through reward for the right kind of success
+- Motivate them through reward to achieve this success

-Make sure that all of your consumer-facing functions are friendly and efficient.
-From self service to calling in, the experience of connecting with your brand must inspire confidence and express respect for the customer’s time and needs.
+All of your consumer-facing functions should be friendly and efficient.
+From self-service to calling in, the experience of connecting with your brand should inspire confidence and express respect for the customer’s time and needs.

-If you are able to achieve a good first call resolution rate it means you’re doing something right.
+Achieving a good first call resolution rate means your company is doing something right!